Prasanthyb/Prasanthyb/README.md

 # Welcome to My GitHub Profile! 👋

-"Kia ora!
-I'm Prasanthy, an enterprising individual hailing from the vibrant landscapes of India.
-With a solid foundation in financial management and a penchant for meticulous detail, I'm embarking on an exciting journey into the dynamic realm of technology.
-Armed with years of experience balancing books and navigating financial intricacies, I'm now poised to bring my unique blend of Indian finesse and global innovation to the world of coding.
-As I transition from meticulously managing numbers to skillfully crafting code, I offer a fresh perspective – a junior developer with a wealth of accountant experience.
-Let's infuse a touch of calculated creativity into the pixels of tomorrow!"

-## About Me
+"Experienced software developer with a strategic finance background, combining technical expertise with insights gained from diverse roles.
+Successfully developed a Scheduler and Screen Management Application for Datacom in Wellington, optimizing operational efficiency and user engagement.
+Demonstrated strong performance optimization skills at iGate Global Solutions, enhancing system functionality and performance through efficient algorithms and architectural design.
+Recognized for leadership and collaboration in driving financial integrity and operational excellence in previous roles.
+Currently seeking a web developer position in New Zealand to contribute technical proficiency and business acumen to dynamic teams and impactful projects."

-- 🥐 **From Ledgers to Code:** A Delectable Transition
+🥐 From Ledgers to Code: A Delectable Transition
-- 🇮🇳 **Indian Expertise meets Global Innovation**
+🇮🇳 Indian Expertise meets Global Innovation
-- 🌏 **Exploring New Zealand's Wonders while Crafting Code**
-- 📚 **Currently mastering Full Stack Development at Mission Ready HQ**
-- ⌨️ **Blending Financial Precision with the Logic of Code**
+🌏 Exploring New Zealand's Wonders while Crafting Code 🎓 Level-6 Full Stack Development Certification from Mission Ready ⌨️ Blending Financial Precision with the Logic of Code 💼 Proven track record in software development and financial management 🔧 Developed Enterprise Scheduler and Screen Management Application at DATACOM, Wellington 🌐 Seeking opportunities to apply my skills in a developer role in New Zealand
 ## My Path
 - 👨‍🍳 **A Decade of Financial Excellence in India**
 - 📜 **Embracing the Challenge of Full Stack Development**